 Classes consist of face-to-face sessions on the UCR campus.
 Students will become aware of syntactical structures by using the focus on form approach.
 During the lessons there will be presentations, videos and group discussions to study the main theoretical grammar structures.
 Students will also do practice exercises with particular emphasis on communicative and structural exercises.
 During practice, the instructor acts as a facilitator.
 Student active participation is essential for adequate understanding of the structures and mastery of their use.
-Documents will be posted in the online site of the course in Mediación Virtual.
-Authentic materials on current events will be used to analyze the use of structures in context.
+Given that this is a high virtual course, authentic materials for grammatical analysis, assignments and additional resources will be posted in the online site of the course in Mediación Virtual.
 Students are expected to study the material at home and do their homework in order to actively participate in class discussions.

 All evaluations will be paper based and administered on campus.